 - Cheaper than most protein supplements

 - Some report it tasting bland (especially in water)

 If you’re on a budget, this protein powder might be a good option for you.
 However, most of the protein comes from soy, which replicates oestrogen in your body.

 It’s a good idea to limit your soy intake since it can act as a hormone disrupter.
 If you can afford a more expensive post-workout powder, you might want to stick to one made from whey protein.

-CNP Pro Recover is a post-workout supplement that delivers high-glycaemic carbs and 29 g of protein per serving to maximise your post-workout recovery.
+CNP Pro Recover is a vegetarian-friendly, post-workout supplement that delivers 57 g of high-glycaemic carbs and 29 g of protein per serving to maximise your post-workout recovery.
 Each serving also provides you with BCAAs to reduce muscle damage and reduce post-workout muscle soreness.